db0/Star-Wars-LCG-OCTGN/README.md

 ### 1.0.3

+* Engagements now also has their own phase circle.
+You progress through them with Ctrl+Enter as always as long as an Engagement is active.
+These phases will also do some automation like calculate you edge or end the engagement.
 * Fixed various bugs during Edge calculations, such as cards not being revealed
 * Now unopposed attacker wins the edge struggle automatically
 * Fate cards now have a different highlight when revealed.
 Once they've been used, they switch to the normal silver highlight for the calculation